-NOTICE: Before adding refrigerant to system verify Item #1 has been performed.
+NOTICE: Before adding refrigerant to system verify Items #1-3 have has been performed.

-- 6. Verify that system refrigerant is correct by measuring subcooling at liquid service port.
+- Verify that system refrigerant is correct by measuring subcooling at liquid service port at the outdoor unit.
 Subcooling should be in accordance with outdoor unit manufacturers recommendations. - 7.
 Check the super heat leaving the evaporator coil against the corresponding suction pressure from the schrader fitting at the fan coil unit.
 Superheat value should be between 9°F and 12°F. - 8.
 If a sight glass has been installed on the liquid line at the air handler check for the presence of flashing.
 If flashing is occuring, check and adjust subcooling by adding refrigerant.